High school notebook: Greensburg Salem looking for girls basketball coach

 Greensburg Salem isn't the only school searching for new coaches.

-Canon McMillan is in the market for a girls basketball coach and a wrestling coach.
-Girls basketball coach Lou Waller stepped down for business and family reasons, while wrestling coach Jason Cardillo resigned to spend more time with his family.
+Canon McMillan is in the market for a girls basketball and wrestling coach.
+Girls basketball coach Lou Waller stepped down for business and family reasons, and wrestling coach Jason Cardillo resigned to spend more time with his family.

-Connellsville also is looking for a new girls coach after the school board decided to open Jamie McPoyle's position after the team finished second in Section 3-5A and reached the playoffs.
+Connellsville also is looking for a new girls coach.
+The school board decided to open Jamie McPoyle's position after the team finished second in Section 3-5A and reached the playoffs.

 Successful surgery